top of page

 This week the three of us hiked around Yogi, Dragonfly, Data, Ice Queen (name rejected, and eventually became Brillo).
 Others without trail names have been the guy we called the Marine, the stealthy guy we call Nemo and then at the hostel we met Sassafras, Puget and Molly (later took on Teflon for her trail name).

-Today (Friday) we will leave our hostel (Zero Days) and cross the Mason-Dixon line as we leave Maryland and enter Pennsylvania.
+Today (Friday) we will leave our hostel (Zero Day Stay in Pen Mark Park, MD) and cross the Mason-Dixon line as we leave Maryland and enter Pennsylvania.

 We still need to figure out photo sharing, but Trail Horse is telling me it is time to put down the phone, put on the pack and cross into Pennsylvania.